Guide for Authors

 Preparing the Manuscript

-The Latin equivalent of specialized terms or any less known person should be written in footnotes with font size 10.
+- The Latin equivalent of specialized terms or any less known person should be written in footnotes with a font size of 10.
 Except for the proper names and the names of grammar principles, all other parts of footnotes begin with lowercase Latin.

-Footnotes on each page start with number 1.
+- Footnotes on each page start with the number 1.

-If unfamiliar abbreviations are used in the article, they should be listed in footnotes before their first use.
+- If unfamiliar abbreviations are used in the article, they should be listed in the footnotes before their first use.

-Doulus Sil IPA font version should be used in the transcription of data.
+- Doulus Sil IPA font version should be used to transcribe data.

 Preserving Copyright